 - Vertical bulk mining methods using blast hole stoping with cemented backfill.

 - Mining rate of 1 million tonnes per year for more than 10 years.

 - Surface access via ramps from a portal to the underground mine.

 - Mining operations connected by continuing ramps to the lower production levels.

 - Applying the latest automation and mining techniques.

 - Maximizing usage of electric equipment to reduce fuel and ventilation requirements.

 - Underground aggregate rock stoping to provide rock for surface infrastructure and storage for tailings.

-- Mill and concentrator has been designed for up to 3,000 tonnes of ore feed per day.
+- Concentrator has been designed for up to 3,000 tonnes of ore feed per day.

 - Grinding ore in Ball Mills to produce a powder-like material.